David Davies, 1st Baron Davies

-David Davies, 1st Baron Davies FRGS (11 May 1880 – 16 June 1944) was a Welsh Liberal politician and public benefactor who was MP for Montgomeryshire from 1906 to 1929.
+David Davies, 1st Baron Davies FRGS (11 May 1880 – 16 June 1944) was a Welsh Liberal Party politician and public benefactor who was MP for Montgomeryshire from 1906 to 1929.
 He was a grandson of the great Welsh industrialist David Davies.
 As a philanthropist, he established the King Edward VII Welsh National Memorial Association to combat tuberculosis in Wales, as well as the Wilson Chair of International Politics at the University College of Wales, Aberystwyth.

 Early life and education

 Davies was born in Llandinam, Montgomeryshire, the first child of Edward Davies and May Jones.
-His father was the only son of David Davies, often known as David Davies Llandinam, was the greatest Welsh industrialist of the Victorian era, having made his fortune in the coal mines.
+His father was the only son of David Davies, often known as David Davies Llandinam, who was the greatest Welsh industrialist of the Victorian era, having made his fortune in the coal mines.

 He was educated at Merchiston Castle School and King's College, Cambridge, graduating in 1903.
 His family's wealth allowed the young Davies to travel extensively to exotic locations, where he enjoyed game hunting.
 He visited Africa, Asia and the United States, including Alaska.
 His two younger sisters, Gwendoline and Margaret, became renowned patrons of the arts.

 Career

 Politically and personally, Davies followed the lead set by his grandfather.
 In 1906, at just 26, he was elected the Liberal Member of Parliament for the Montgomeryshire constituency.

 In the First World War, he commanded the 14th Battalion of the Royal Welsh Fusiliers until 1916, when he was appointed Parliamentary Secretary to David Lloyd George.
+He accompanied Lord Milner on his trip to Russia, and he was a member of The Garden Suburb.
+According to Lord Riddell, Davies was the only member of the Russian mission to foreshadow the Russian revolution.

 Following the war, Davies became an active supporter of the League of Nations.
 In 1929, Davies stood down prior to the general election to focus on international affairs.

 Despite this, Davies continued to support the official Liberal Party.
 He became President of Montgomeryshire Liberal Association and was at odds with his successor as MP, Clement Davies.
 In 1931, Clement Davies became a Liberal National and continued to support the National Government after the official Liberal Party moved into opposition in 1933.

 In 1932, he established the New Commonwealth Society for "the promotion of international law and order," writing several books on the right use of force, notably The Problem of the Twentieth Century (1930), which was translated into German and other languages.

 His ideas influenced the writing of the United Nations Charter, especially with regards to sanctions and the transition of national armies to an international police.

 On 24 June 1932, he was created Baron Davies of Llandinam, in the County of Montgomery, for public services.

 In 1938, with a general election likely to occur in the near future, Lord Davies put pressure on Clement Davies by persuading the Montgomeryshire executive to seek clarification from their MP on his views regarding the National Government and appeasement.
 The MP shortly after avowedly opposed appeasement and resigned the Liberal National whip.